 5. Be Specific.

-Before you apply disinfectants, identify the type of disinfectant that should be used either to kill bacteria, viruses and other germs by checking chemical labels that contain valuable information that will tell you this.
+Identify the type of disinfectant either to kill bacteria, viruses and other germs by checking chemical labels.
+The labels contain valuable information that will tell you the right type.

 Every EPA-registered disinfectant in the United States has a “kill claim” on the product’s label or packaging materials identifying exactly what pathogens it is designed to eliminate.